murchant/intheknow/stepyByStep.md

     - 2018: Shorter: 44220 Longer: 19081
     - Intersection of the two is 14602
     - Therefore over 75% longer are present in shorter but still worth querying.
-    - Left join (left merge pandas) gives us combined set of true tweets no duplicates of 46750.
+    - Outer join (outer merge pandas) gives us combined set of true tweets no duplicates of 46750. (*new numbers since this recording*)
+    - "Up to" date set to day they signed for club (maybe set it to day before)

+#### Entity Recognition